WICG/nav-speculation/triggers.md

   "prefetch": [{
     "source": "list",
     "urls": ["/products"],
-    "expects_no_vary_search": "params=(\"id\")",
+    "expects_no_vary_search": "params=(\"id\")"
-    "eagerness": "conservative"
   }]
 }
 </script>
 <a href="/products?id=123">Product ABC</a>
 ```

 With this, the author indicates that case (1) described above is what the server is expected to produce.
-This informs the user agent's heuristics that prefetching `/products` is an appropriate thing to do when it is likely that there will be a navigation to `/products?id=123`.
-Furthermore, if the navigation starts while there is an ongoing prefetch, this informs the user agent that it is appropriate to wait for the prefetch, instead of immediately starting another fetch.
+If a navigation starts while there is an ongoing prefetch of `/products`, this informs the user agent that it is appropriate to wait for the prefetch, instead of immediately starting another fetch.
+Furthermore, in the non-eager version, this informs the user agent's heuristics that prefetching `/products` is an appropriate thing to do when it is likely that there will be a navigation to `/products?id=123`.

 We expect the typical use case for this will involve the author copying the header value verbatim into the `expects_no_vary_search` field, so we use a string representation of the [structured header value](./no-vary-search.md#the-header), instead of creating a second representation based on JSON structures.